 A trip accident on a broken kerb stone caused a lady to suffer a broken arm and require a couple of operations.
 The pensioner was crossing a road with her friend and talking at the time, she failed to see the badly broken kerb and as she stepped up onto the pavement, her foot landed on the kerb, twisted and she fell to the ground.
 She was helped up and was in severe pain, she told the council of her accident and injury.
 Photographs of the severely damaged kerb were taken.
 The injured lady sought medical advice and was told her arm was badly fractured and the injury would take several months to recover.
 The lady contacted the Accident Advice Bureau for information and made a successful claim for injuries using a specialist accident claim solicitor on a no win no fee basis, she was awarded £10,000 in injury compensation.

 A slip on a wet floor in Tesco supermarket resulted in a lady who wanted to claim for injuries using a specialist injury solicitor appointed by the Accident Advice Bureau on a no win no fee basis.
 The lady was walking with a trolley full of shopping when she slipped at the checkout on a slippery floor which had a large spillage of water on it.
 There were no warning signs in place and staff were standing opposite the checkout chatting and should have seen the large amount of water on the floor and had it cleaned up and the area cordoned off.
 The lady fell to the floor awkwardly and grabbed at the side of the checkout to help prevent her fall.
 As she stretched out, she pulled muscles in her neck, shoulder and back and was in severe pain.
-The supermarket slip accident was logged in the Tesco accident book and the lady went to the doctors and was diagnosed with pulled muscles, tendons and ligaments.
-The injury lasted several months and the Tesco customer used injury claim solicitors to make her supermarket compensation claim.
+The supermarket slip accident was logged in the Tesco accident book and the lady went to the doctors and was diagnosed with, and was able to make an injury claim for pulled muscles, tendons and ligaments.
+The injury lasted several months and the Tesco customer used injury claim solicitors to make her supermarket accident compensation claims.

-A slip in Asda on a wet floor next to a leaking freezer resulted in a successful claim for injuries being made through the Accident Advice Bureau by a man who was shopping with his partner and didn’t see the pool of water coming from under the freezer.
+A slip in Asda on a wet floor next to a leaking freezer resulted in one of the thousands of successful accident compensation claims for injuries being made through the Accident Advice Bureau by a man who was shopping with his partner and didn’t see the pool of water coming from under the freezer.
 There were no warning signs in place and nothing to soak up the puddle.
 The accident was witnessed and details logged in the Asda accident book.
 After visiting the doctors and being diagnosed with whiplash to the neck, shoulders and back, the claim for compensation against Asda was made.
 Leaking chillers, fridges and freezers in supermarkets can be incredibly dangerous and are the cause of many slip and fall accidents often resulting in broken bones in the fingers, hand, wrist, arm, foot and ankle.

-The Accident Advice Bureau information helpline has over the past decade, helped many people claim for an accident in a holiday park.
+The Accident Advice Bureau information helpline has over the past decade, helped many people make holiday park accident compensation claims.
 This may be from staying in a lodge or on a campsite in a tent, touring or static caravan.
-Holiday park injury claims should be supported with witnesses where possible and the accident should have been reported to the holiday park at the time and logged in their accident book.
+Holiday park accident compensation claims should be supported with witnesses where possible and the accident should have been reported to the holiday park at the time and logged in their accident book.
 Some of the main accidents in a holiday park which we have helped people to claim compensation for are for a slip, trip and fall.
-These are either in the clubhouse, on raised paving slabs, slippery surfaces, broken steps to the caravan or damaged or faulty cupboards or beds in the caravan.
+These are either in the clubhouse, in the park shop, on raised paving slabs, slippery surfaces, broken steps to the caravan or damaged or faulty cupboards or beds in the caravan.
 Whether you have been injured at a Haven, Hoseasons or Butlins for example, we can advise you on making a claim for injuries on a no win no fee no risk basis.